OlympusDAO-Education/Documentation/basics/basics.md

 \$500/OHM * 55,000\ OHM = \$27.5\ million
 $$

-As of September 15 2021, the total OHM supply is 2,082,553 and the RFV is $47,041,833.
+As of October 23, 2021, the total OHM supply is 2,082,553 and the RFV is $47,041,833.
 Remember that 1 OHM is backed by 1 USD \(DAI or FRAX\).
 By subtracting these two numbers, we know 44,959,280 OHM will eventually get issued to the remaining stakers.
 In roughly a year, these stakers who are holding 55,000 OHM will have:

 $$
 55,000 + 44,959,280 = 45,014,280\ OHM